percy/cli/packages/cli-snapshot/README.md

 OPTIONS
-  -b, --base-url=base-url                          the base url pages are hosted at when snapshotting -c, --config=config                              configuration file path -d, --dry-run                                    prints a list of snapshots without processing them -h, --allowed-hostname=allowed-hostname          allowed hostnames to capture in asset discovery -q, --quiet                                      log errors only -t, --network-idle-timeout=network-idle-timeout  asset discovery network idle timeout
+  -b, --base-url=base-url                          the base url pages are hosted at when snapshotting -c, --config=config                              configuration file path -d, --dry-run                                    print logs only, do not run asset discovery or upload snapshots -h, --allowed-hostname=allowed-hostname          allowed hostnames to capture in asset discovery -q, --quiet                                      log errors only -t, --network-idle-timeout=network-idle-timeout  asset discovery network idle timeout